Unethical human experimentation in the United States: Truth serum

-U.S. interest in developing a truth serum began in 1943, when the Office of Strategic Services (OSS) began experimenting with a "truth drug" that would produce "uninhibited truthfulness" in an interrogated person.
-In studies running from 1947 to 1953, which were known as Project CHATTER, the U.S. Navy began identifying and testing truth serums, which they hoped could be used during interrogations of Soviet spies.
-Some of the chemicals tested on human subjects included mescaline and the anticholinergic drug scopolamine.
+US interest in developing a truth serum began in 1943, when the Office of Strategic Services (OSS) began experimenting with a "truth drug" that would produce "uninhibited truthfulness" in an interrogated person.
+In studies from 1947 to 1953 known as Project CHATTER, the US Navy began identifying and testing truth serums, which it hoped could be used during interrogations of Soviet spies.
+Some chemicals tested on human subjects included mescaline and the anticholinergic drug scopolamine.

-Shortly thereafter, in 1950, the CIA initiated Project Bluebird, later renamed Project Artichoke.
-Directed by Army general Paul F. Gaynor, the purpose of the project was to develop "the means to control individuals through special interrogation techniques", "way[s] to prevent the extraction of information from CIA agents", and "offensive uses of unconventional techniques, such as hypnosis and drugs".
+Shortly thereafter, in 1950, the CIA initiated Project BLUEBIRD, later renamed Project Artichoke.
+Directed by Army general Paul F. Gaynor, its purpose was to develop "the means to control individuals through special interrogation techniques", "way[s] to prevent the extraction of information from CIA agents", and "offensive uses of unconventional techniques, such as hypnosis and drugs".
 The purpose of the project was outlined in a memo dated January 1952 that stated, "Can we get control of an individual to the point where he will do our bidding against his will and even against fundamental laws of nature, such as self preservation?"
 The project studied the use of hypnosis, forced morphine addiction and subsequent forced withdrawal, and the use of other chemicals, among other methods, to produce amnesia and other vulnerable states in subjects.
 In order to "perfect techniques ... for the abstraction of information from individuals, whether willing or not", Project BLUEBIRD researchers experimented with a wide variety of psychoactive substances, including LSD, heroin, marijuana, cocaine, PCP, mescaline, and ether.
-Project BLUEBIRD researchers dosed over 7,000 U.S. military personnel with LSD, without their knowledge or consent, at the Edgewood Arsenal in Maryland.
+Project BLUEBIRD researchers dosed over 7,000 US military personnel with LSD, without their knowledge or consent, at the Edgewood Arsenal in Maryland.
 Years after these experiments, more than 1,000 of these soldiers suffered from several illnesses, including depression and epilepsy.
-Many of them attempted suicide.
+Many attempted suicide.

 Drug deaths

 In 1952, professional tennis player Harold Blauer died when he was injected with a fatal dose of MDA at the New York State Psychiatric Institute of Columbia University.
-The United States Department of Defense, which sponsored the injection, worked in collusion with the Department of Justice and the New York State Attorney General to conceal evidence of its involvement in the experiment for 23 years.
-Cattell claimed that he did not know what the army had ordered him to inject into Blauer, saying: "We didn't know whether it was dog piss or what we were giving him."
+The US Department of Defense, which sponsored the injection, worked in collusion with the Department of Justice and the New York State Attorney General to conceal evidence of its involvement in the experiment for 23 years.
+Dr. James Cattell, one of the doctors participating in the experiment, claimed that he did not know what the army had ordered him to inject into Blauer, saying: "We didn't know whether it was dog piss or what we were giving him."

 On November 19, 1953, Dr. Frank Olson was given a dosage of LSD without his knowledge or consent.
 After falling from a hotel window nine days later, he died under suspicious circumstances.
-Until the Project MKUltra revelations, the cause of Olson's death was covered up for 22 years.
+Until the Project MKULTRA revelations, the cause of Olson's death was covered up for 22 years.